-While we remind the reader of the caveat regarding causal interpretation using ShareOnline, the results of Table 4 provide further evidence of a complementarity between the advent of the Internet and the potential to target advertising.
+Although we remind the reader of the caveat regarding causal interpretation using ShareOnline, the results of Table 4 provide further evidence of a complementarity between the advent of the Internet and the potential to target advertising.
 The Internet use of readers is associated with a decrease in advertising rates at the average magazine, as was the case with magazine websites.
 However, magazines with more homogeneous readers are again able to mitigate this effect.

 Figure 2 presents a graphical relationship between targeted advertising and ShareOnline.
-As was the case in Figure 1, the blue curve is flatter than the red curve, in both panels.
-The blue curve in Panel (b) actually has a concave shape, reflecting the unexpected negative coefficient on HHI Gender in Column 3 of Table 4.
+As was the case in Figure 1, the curve with filled circles is flatter than the curve with empty circles, in both panels.
+One of the curves in panel (b) actually has a concave shape, reflecting the unexpected negative coefficient on HHI Gender in column (3) of Table 4.
 As discussed above, though, this represents an unrealistic scenario even in the early years of our sample.
 Once again, the effects of targeting are more pronounced when all readers are online, compared with the case where none of them are.